Cremorne (Vic.)

 Cremorne features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 52.3% of all households, including 14.1% couples with children, 33.9% couples without children, and 3.2% single parent families.
-Non-family households make up the remaining 47.7%, composed of 33.6% lone person households and 14.0% group households.
-The median household size is 2.0 people, smaller than the Greater Melbourne average of 2.6.
+Non-family households account for the remaining 47.7%, with lone person households at 33.6% and group households comprising 14.0%.
+The median household size is 2.0 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households